vrtnis/python-notebook-simulator/README.md

 ### Python Notebook Simulator

 The Python Notebook Simulator is a project I created to better understand concepts, such as deterministic and reproducible execution, within Python-like notebook environments.
-It is an ongoing experiment and is likely to have flaws!
+It is an experiment and is likely to have flaws!

 The simulator examines the dependencies between "cells" defined by Python comments (e.g., #cellid) to establish a fixed order in which they should be executed.